annehomann/zodiac_zen/docs/Software Development Plan.md

         And your last name?
 Homann
 ```

-When submitted, the user will receive a personalized greeting followed by the main menu, which will clearly display the options in a numbered fashion.
+When submitted, the user will receive a personalised greeting followed by the main menu, which will clearly display the options in a numbered fashion.

 ```
 				Hello Anne Homann! 😇